dudanny712/BlindSide-Task-Working/README.md

-#This is the coding challenge for BlindSide:
+#**This is the coding challenge for BlindSide**:

-This app was made using React.
+The app was inspired by Youtube.
+This App used React and Youtube API.

 Coding Challenge: